**Please check both the Lost & Found Pet Search and the Adoptable Pets section when looking for lost animals.

 In addition to using our Lost and Found Pet Search online, we strongly recommend you come to the Animal Care and Control Center in person because you are the only one who can positively identify your pet.

 While our online lost pet search is a valuable resource, in addition to this, we strongly recommend you come to the Animal Care and Control Center in person because you are the only one who can positively identify your pet.
-Complete a Lost Report when you're at the center.
+Complete a Lost Report when you're at the Center.
 Check the Anchorage Animal Care and Control Center every other day.
-Check the kennels, puppy room, and the cattery, as well as the Found Book and DOA files at the front counter.
+Check the kennels, puppy room, and the cattery, as well as the Found Pet directory and DOA files at the front counter.

 Check in at the customer service area to have a staff member escort you to the back of the shelter to view animals that have just arrived.

 If you find your animal at the Center, you may be subject to impound fees.